Social Provider Handler node

 e The Patch Object node updates the existing user to create the link.

-f The nodes on the page node request the information required to register a new identity.
+f The nodes on the page node request the information required to register a new user account.

-g The Create Object node creates the new identity in Advanced Identity Cloud.
+g The Create Object node creates the new user account in Advanced Identity Cloud.

 Availability